NCERT Solutions for Class 11 Physics Chapter 7 Gravitation

 Answer:

-Apart from the gravitational pull, the tidal effect also depends upon the cube of the distance between the two.
-Since the distance between earth and sun is much larger than the distance between the sun and moon so it not also balances but is more than the effect of gravitational force.
-Thus the tidal effect of the moon’s pull is greater than the tidal effect of the sun.
+Apart from the gravitational pull, the tidal effect also depends on the cube of the distance between the two.
+Since the distance between Earth and the sun is much larger than the distance between the sun and the moon so it is not balanced, but is more than the effect of the gravitational force.
+Thus, the tidal effect of the moon’s pull is greater than the tidal effect of the sun.

 Q: 7.2 Choose the correct alternative :